 “Any of the kids recognize her?”

-“No, they are six and seven, I doubt they know from fashion, although I must say, moms have them in some cute things.
+“No, they are six and seven, although I must say, moms have them in some cute things.
 I doubt the kids know the difference between Target and Juicy Couture.
 I do know none of them were outfitted at Target.”

 “Families are reasonably well to do, we charge about what Hewitt does, around twenty two to twenty four thousand a year.”

 “We didn’t scholarship anyone, so we take in just under seven hundred thousand.
 While we have no lease or mortgage expense, no property tax, we still only break even until we can add two more grades.
 Nikko estimates we make a little money by the time we add fifth and sixth.
 Right now we have three salaried teachers besides what you, Chloe and Dasha earn, we pay at the public school rate, which is higher than the private school rate.”